Where Do Possums Sleep [Places And Time]

 There are so many different species of possums and each one will have a different sleeping place as per its own habitat.
 For instance:

-1- The Ringtail Possum
+1- The Ringtail Possums

 Ringtail Possum

-2- The Rock-Haunting Ringtail Possum
+2- The Rock-Haunting Ringtail Possums

 Rock-Haunting Ringtail Possum